alchemicode/jServ/README.md

     Query Parameters:
         <ul>
             <li>q - The name of the database the object is in
-            <li>id - The id of the object you're modifying to
+            <li>id - The id of the object you're modifying
             <li>a - The name of the attribute you're modifying
             <li>v - The new value of the attribute you're modifying
         </ul>